timlawrenz/bug-free-octo-guide/docs/phase-1/README.md

     *   The `generate_prd` method in the `PrdAgent` now handles the file saving logic directly.
     *   The `/chat` endpoint in `main.py` has been updated to correctly call the `PrdAgent` with the new tool-based approach.

-### Frontend (`ui` directory)
+### Frontend (Google ADK)

-The frontend is a **React** and **TypeScript** application styled with **Tailwind CSS**.

-*   It provides an initial form to capture the feature idea and target repository URL.
-The repository input has been changed from a dropdown to a simple text field.
-*   After the backend completes its analysis, the UI transitions to the familiar chat interface for the collaborative PRD creation process.
-The UI now polls the `/planning_status` endpoint and displays the status to the user, enabling a non-blocking user experience.
-*   Finally, it provides a mechanism to approve the PRD and trigger the ticket creation.
+The user interacts with the system through the command-line interface provided by the Google Agent Development Kit (ADK).
+There is no separate React-based frontend; all interactions, from providing the initial feature idea to the collaborative PRD creation, are handled via the ADK's conversational CLI.

 ## Interaction Flow